IceShirok/IceShirok.github.io/_posts/2021-09-11-11-extra-ckad-prep.md

 Note that I won't go into Kubernetes concepts in this blog post.
 If you want to learn, you'll have to learn that yourself with this helpful guide. ;)

+*Update 24 Sept 2021:* Note that this guide was compiled before the [changes to the CKAD exam at the end of the month](https://training.linuxfoundation.org/ckad-program-change-2021/).
+While the study plan is agnostic to the exam content, some of the exam prep resources may be outdated.
+They are still applicable for a good 80% of the exam though.
+The following have been recently added to the CKAD:
+* *Discover and use resources that extend Kubernetes (CRD).* I learned this conceptually, but never had to implement this in the exam or in the industry.
+* *Use the Helm package manager to deploy existing packages.* If you've used Kubernetes in a job, you'll likely come across Helm.
+It is the equivalent of a YAML templating tool.
+* *Use Ingress rules to expose applications.* A type of network resource used to expose web applications with a provided DNS name, and slightly higher-level than Services.
+* *Understand API deprecations.* The CKAD disables the use of deprecated CLI and API functions.
+It looks like the exam will test on how to handle version deprecation scenarios.
+* Other topics were more explicitly stated or clarified.
+As long as you know how to deploy pods and deployments, you will be able to handle a majority of cases.

 ### Background

 Kubernetes is a container management platform software.
 It addresses the issue of how to manage containers and applications.
 How should they be deployed, maintained, scaled, accessed, etc.?
 Kubernetes provides a soltuion through a comprehensive and extensible platform, alongside a lot of nautical-themed jargon.